dannas/dannas.github.com/_drafts/lets_implement_system.md

 title: Let's Implement System
 ---

+As a learning exercise for myself, I was writing a shell and started thinking about the security implications of running a subprocess from within a process.
+Here are my findings.
+I'll write a function that executes a program and blocks for the duration of it's execution, like `system(3)`.

 ## A first unsafe implementation of system(3)

 A basic implementation of `system` will call `fork` then do an `exec` of `sh` in the child and call `waitpid`  in the parent.